teklynk/twitch_api_public/README.md

 ## Instructions and Notes

-- Rename config/sample.auth to .auth
+- **Rename** config/sample.auth to .auth

-- Rename config/sample.client to .client
+- **Rename** config/sample.client to .client

-- Rename config/sample.domain to .domain

-- Rename config/sample.secret to .secret
+- **Rename** config/sample.secret to .secret

-Visit https://dev.twitch.tv/ to register your application.
+- Visit https://dev.twitch.tv/ to register your application.
+- On the dev.twitch.tv site, click "Your Console" in the upper right.
+Under "Applications" click "Register Your Application".
+- Give your Application a Name.
+- OAuth Redirect URLs.
+When testing locally, you can set this to http://localhost.
+I like to add localhost and my public domain name entry.
+This will allow your domain(s) access to the Twitch API.
+(These domains with this OAuth token and client ID are allowed to access the Twitch API)

-Select Category > Chat Bot and add your applications domain/OAuth Redirect URLs.
+- Select Category > Chat Bot.

 - Add your Twitch client ID to the .client file.